F.A.Q.

 We are fortunate to have a large following.
 Customers come back to us.
 But, as you will see when you check our references, there is a reason for such a loyal client base.

 We obtain permits, drawings, and insurance certificates and meet with inspectors when necessary.
-You will receive the green or passed tags for your records at every step.
+You will receive the green (passed) tags for your records at every step.

 Does Barrington One Construction have Insurance?